Was Your Loved One Neglected in a Nursing Home?

 This kind of abuse is harder to spot, but it can have horrible effects on a victim.
 Emotional abuse is when someone causes pain or distress by insulting, verbally assaulting, humiliating, threatening, or otherwise harassing or intimidating the victim.
-Emotional abuse can include keeping the victim socially isolated and keeping them from doing something that they normally enjoy, like activities with friends or family.
+Emotional abuse can include keeping the victim socially isolated and keeping them from doing something they normally enjoy, like activities with friends or family.
 Signs or symptoms include sudden changes in behavior or fear.

 Neglect of an elder is when a nursing home employee does not provide the victim with the care necessary to live a comfortable life.
 This can include not providing enough food, water, or proper medication.
 By not providing the necessities of life like hygiene or personal safety, nursing home employees or others can be neglecting elders by not providing the care they are paid to and are obligated to provide.
-Symptoms of neglect include bed sores, malnutrition, dehydration, or unclean living situations.
+Symptoms of neglect include bedsores, malnutrition, dehydration, or unclean living situations.

 This kind of abuse involves illegally or improperly handling a victim’s financial assets.
-Forging a signature in order to take money or property from a person in a nursing home is illegal and a form of abuse.
+Forging a signature to take money or property from a person in a nursing home is illegal and a form of abuse.